garrison/Bravais.jl/README.rst

    x_i = \frac{1}{M_{ii}} \left[ \tilde{n}_i + \eta_i - \sum_{j=1}^{i-1} M_{ij} x_j \right]

 which holds for any dimension in which there are periodic/twisted boundary conditions.

+Now we briefly consider the case of open boundary conditions.
+For any direction :math:`i` in which there is open boundary conditions, set :math:`M_{ij}=M_{ji}=0\ \forall j` (i.e. the corresponding row and column of the matrix :math:`M` must be zero) and :math:`\eta_i=0`.
+Then :math:`x_i=0` (zero momentum) is the only unique solution (is it?) in that direction, as we expect.
+For the directions in which there are periodic boundary conditions (or, more generally, twisted boundary conditions), the allowed momenta are must be determined, as we now explain.

+Number of allowed moment: product over all dimensions with periodic/twisted BC's (FIXME)

 For a lattice with a basis, the allowed momenta are given entirely by the underlying Bravais lattice.